-Michael Appleton was confirmed as the manager of Oxford United on July 4, 2014.
+Michael Appleton was confirmed as the manager of Lincoln City on 20th September 2019.

 Michael, a holder of the UEFA Pro License, began his career at Manchester United and also had spells at Lincoln, Grimsby and Preston.
 He joined WBA as a player in 2001 but was forced to retire from football because of a knee injury in 2003.